nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

    1. Prerequisites: The task and contact to be added do not already exist.

-   1. Enter `add Learn Racket programming by/next week`.
+   1. Run `add Learn Racket programming by/next week`.
 Close and reopen the app.

       Expected: The added task is still there.

-   1. Enter `addc Ethan Wong p/81234567`.
+   1. Run `addc Ethan Wong p/81234567`.
 Close and reopen the app.

       Expected: The added contact is still there.